omerbozkurts/restaurantPosSystem/README.md

 -- Python Django

-# Using on arch Linux / Other OS will use Other Package Management..
+# Using on arch Linux / Other OS will use Other Package Manager..
 ## Install
 ```
 $ git clone https://github.com/omerbozkurts/BSM201_BurakHasanErdogan_SahinKenger